The Horns Of Venus

 I propose some simple experiments we can do today to demonstrate clearly whether the non spherical shape of venus can be seen with the naked eye to answer at least part of the question.

-Observers could train their visual acuity on models, for example, an illuminated crescent shape about 2.75 mm in diameter about 30 feet away would match approximately what Venus looks like.
+Observers could train their visual acuity on models, for example, an illuminated crescent shape about 2.75 mm in diameter viewed from about 30 feet away would match approximately what Venus looks like.

-Doing real world tests on the actual planet Venus adds complexity.
+Doing live tests on the actual planet Venus adds complexity.
 The brightness of Venus can obscure detail.
-In practice it has been suggested just the right amount of haze might be required to reduce glare.
+It has been suggested just the right amount of haze might be required to reduce glare.
 Venus sets quickly, the entire disk disappears below the horizon in only about 5-10 seconds.
-This means that if a horn or perhaps a double point, becomes visible it would be very fleeting.
+The length of any interesting phenomena would be very fleeting.
 Perhaps just a flash and only visible in rather uncommon conditions.

-In addition the apparent speed difference between the Moon and Venus is much slower than Venus setting on Earth's horizon.
-The event would take perhaps two minutes giving observers a longer time to see any phenomenon.
+The speed of an occultation is slower than the setting of Venus on Earth's horizon.
+The event takes perhaps two minutes giving observers a longer time to see any phenomenon.

 Here is a call to action: all you naked eye astronomy enthusiasts, and people interested in ancient deities, let's see what you can do.